lesser-app/tankman/README.md

 }
 ```

 The example above specifies that the role "admins" can "write" to the resource "/root/drives/c/home".
 Note that the resource should already exist.
-See the [Resources API](../resources) to learn how to create a resource.

 ### Creating a User Permission